fluent/fluent-plugin-opensearch/README.md

 ### time_parse_error_tag

-With `logstash_format true`, elasticsearch plugin parses timestamp field for generating index name.
+With `logstash_format true`, opensearch plugin parses timestamp field for generating index name.
 If the record has invalid timestamp value, this plugin emits an error event to `@ERROR` label with `time_parse_error_tag` configured tag.

-Default value is `Fluent::ElasticsearchOutput::TimeParser.error` for backward compatibility. `::` separated tag is not good for tag routing because some plugins assume tag is separated by `.`.
-We recommend to set this parameter like `time_parse_error_tag es_plugin.output.time.error`.
-We will change default value to `.` separated tag.
+Default value is `opensearch_plugin.output.time.error`.
+Note that this default values is quite different from Elasticsearch plugin.

 ### reconnect_on_error
 Indicates that the plugin should reset connection on any error (reconnect on next send).
 By default it will reconnect only on "host unreachable exceptions".
-We recommended to set this true in the presence of elasticsearch shield.
+We recommended to set this true in the presence of opensearch shield.
 ```
 reconnect_on_error true # defaults to false
 ```